Katamaze/Leap/README.md

 # Leap: an Alternative to WHMCS

-Here is Leap in a nutshell in comparison with WHMCS
+Here is Leap in a nutshell in comparison with WHMCS.

 |  | Leap | WHMCS |
 | ------------- | ------------- | ------------- |